Stassi Schroeder’s Pregnancy News Sparks Buzz About Her Post-‘Vanderpump Rules’ Career Plans

 Now, some think Stassi’s pregnancy news, conveniently announced just after she hired a crisis PR rep, is part of a long-term plan.

-On Twitter, some thought the road to mommy blogger is being paved for Stassi.
+On Twitter, some thought the road to being a mommy blogger is being paved for Stassi.

 “A year from now no one will care or hold Stassi accountable.
 She’ll be a mommy blogger and she’ll have endorsements,” one Twitter user wrote.